dusktreader/typer-repyt/docs/source/features/cache.md

 ## Details

-Let's take a closer look at the details of each `cache` subcommand and the methos of the `CacheManager`:
+Let's take a closer look at the details of each `cache` subcommand and the methods of the `CacheManager`:

 ### `clear`